Orange County officials battling conspiracy theories over vaccination, tracking

 The debate got heated at this week's Board of Supervisors meeting as a number of residents blasted the county for considering the app, claiming it will track them and violate their privacy.
 They called on the county to cancel the contract for the app, which they likened to a vaccine "passport."

-Supervisors are also facing pushback from residents who don't believe in masking and worry about the vaccine's long-term effects.
+They also raised questions about the vaccine itself.
+Some residents who spoke don't believe in masking and worry about the vaccine's long-term effects.

 "How can you guys sit there and even think that you can force the people of Orange County to inject themselves with something that hasn't even been approved under emergency use only?" one woman asked at the board meeting.